nghiendam2601/DATN_DamMinhNghien_0198666/README.md

 # Movie In Minutes

-Movie In Minutes is an iOS app designed to provide users with quick movie summaries and detailed reviews, making it easy to pick your favorite films in just minutes.
+Movie In Minutes is an iOS app designed to provide users with quick movie summaries and detailed reviews in just minutes.